eiset/SepsisIncidence/README.md

 The manuscript is currently in review.

 The R-code contain the full code for reading, managing and analysing the data as provided in the manuscript.
-The data base and the country code files are csv files and may be downloaded seperatly.
+The data base and the country class files are csv files and may be downloaded seperatly.
 The R code does contain a link for reading in the data automatically.

 Any questions or comments are welcomed at sagamari@rm.dk